Home » Posts tagged 'reincarnate'

 Having left the reductionism of the biochemistry laboratory, I found psychoanalysis to be equally uncongenial.
 Given the concepts of Freud, it might follow that art and religion could be reduced to expressions of infantile cravings and frustrations.
 But what was the factual basis for his concepts?
 A reading of Malinowski’s Sex

-in which Malinowski reported his failure to find the allegedly universal Oedipus complex among the matrilineal Trobrianders stimulated me to look more closely at psychoanalytic evidence.
+and Repression in Savage Society in which Malinowski reported his failure to find the allegedly universal Oedipus complex among the matrilineal Trobrianders stimulated me to look more closely at psychoanalytic evidence.
 The psychoanalysts’ inability to accept Malinowski’s evidence, if only as an exception to a generalization, made me realize that psychoanalysis had lost its right to reduce religion because it had itself taken on the negative attributes of a religion: the uncritical acceptance of what its founder says.

 There are other means of attaining knowledge besides the scientific method.
 Art, music, poetry, and other types of literature give us knowledge.
 I can also believe that in mystical experiences we may have direct access to important